mongodb/docs-mongodb-vscode/source/includes/fact-export-selection.rst

 a.
-Click the light bulb icon that appears after you highlight your code.
+When you highlighted your code, a light bulb icon appeared.
+Click the icon.

 #.
 In the context menu, choose the language you want to export to.
    |vsce| opens a new VS Code window containing the highlighted code